 7. Check air filter, humidifier panel, and UV lamp(s).
 (Close humidifier damper).

-9. Check the secondary voltage, tighten all connections.
+9. Check the secondary voltage, and tighten all connections.

-10. Inspect the circuit board, tighten all connections.
+10. Inspect the circuit board, and tighten all connections.

 11. Check that the condenser total amperage matches the nameplate.